-ALS is a uniquely human disease, and investigations into the causes and possible treatments cannot be done without the participation of people with the disease.
-As a world leader in ALS clinical research, NEALS is committed to providing accurate, up-to-date information for all stakeholders in the clinical research process.
+ALS is a uniquely human disease, and investigations into the causes and possible treatments cannot be done without the participation of people living with the disease.
+As a world leader in ALS clinical research, NEALS is committed to providing accurate, up-to-date information for all involved in the clinical research process.

 What are clinical trials and why are they important?

-Getting Involved in a Clinical Trial
+Getting involved in a Clinical Trial

 Clinical trials are the best way to develop new treatments for people living with ALS.
 Individuals who enroll in a clinical trial are contributing to improved care for everyone living with the disease.
 Even when the results of a trial are negative, we increase our disease knowledge and are able to expand upon previous research in search of promising new treatments.